Optimize your SAXS instrument

 When Jan applied for funding for a second instrument, also configured with a rotating anode and the same hardware, the first application was rejected.
 Meanwhile Jan had heard about the MetalJet source at a Bruker User Meeting and was very impressed, and he thought that it was a great possibility to include the best possible source available in the new instrument as it would really improve the setup.
 He applied a second time and updated the application to include the newly developed MetalJet, and this time the application was granted.
 It was the Carlsberg Foundation that contributed with the extra funding needed to include the MetalJet in the SAXS optimized configuration.

 In 2014, after the successful second funding application, they were one of the first labs to get a SAXS system with a MetalJet D2 X-ray source and, sure enough, intensity was improved by another factor of 10.
-This means that over a four year span they had managed to improve the intensity by 100 times, which was then already an improvement by a of 100 times from the Nanostar they first experienced in Vienna.
+This means that over a four year span they had managed to improve the intensity by 100 times, which was then already an improvement of a 100 times from the Nanostar they first experienced in Vienna.
 A stunning 10 000 times improvement by Jan and his team!